-- 57. Policy DM20 sets the Council's policy on the make-up of the Primary, Secondary and Specialist Shopping Areas, and where particular uses will be acceptable and to what level.
-The main focus remains for A1 Retail uses to be predominant, however the policy now acknowledges that other 'main town centre uses', such as leisure, recreation, culture, and tourism uses will now be acceptable in both Secondary and Specialist Shopping Areas provided that they do not exceed the maximum percentages specified. - 58.
+- 59. Policy DM20 sets the Council's policy on the make-up of the Primary, Secondary and Specialist Shopping Areas, and where particular uses will be acceptable and to what level.
+The main focus remains for A1 Retail uses to be predominant, however the policy now acknowledges that other 'main town centre uses', such as leisure, recreation, culture, and tourism uses will now be acceptable in both Secondary and Specialist Shopping Areas provided that they do not exceed the maximum percentages specified. - 60.
 The Core Strategy review seeks to set a limit of A2-A4 uses at a maximum of 15% in the Primary Shopping Area.
 This has been increased from 10% previously.
 A5 (hot food take-away) uses are removed from this criteria as part of the review.
 In Secondary Shopping Areas there is no change to the expected make up of uses.
-In the Specialist Shopping Areas A2 uses (Financial and Professional Services) are now included to be limited, along with A4 or A5 uses to be a maximum of 35% in any identified ground floor frontage. - 59.
-The policy now includes the former draft Site Allocations policy DM47 'Central Shopping Area' to bring all the development management policy together.
+In the Specialist Shopping Areas A2 uses (Financial and Professional Services) are now included to be limited, along with A4 or A5 uses to be a maximum of 35% in any identified ground floor frontage. - 61.
+The policy now includes the former draft Site Allocations policy DM47 'Central Shopping Area' to bring all the development management policy together. - 62.
+Changes to the Use Classes Order in 2015 have removed betting shops and payday loan shops from within class A2 and instead classes them as Sui Generis uses.
+In order to ensure there is no change to the policy, it is necessary to refer specifically to these uses alongside references to A2 uses and these changes are proposed within the Pre-Submission Main Modifications.